aardlabs/cli-release/README.md

-# aard CLI
+# aardy CLI

-The aard CLI allows you to work seamlessly with the aardy service from the command line
+The aardy CLI allows you to work seamlessly with the aardy service from the command line

 The CLI binary is available to install on macOS, and Linux.